rozek/svelte-sortable-flat-list-view/README.md

 ## API ##

-`svelte-sortable-flat-list-view` emits some Svelte events and exports some types (for TypeScript users) and some properties (for anybody), as shown below.
+`svelte-sortable-flat-list-view` emits some Svelte events and exports some types (for TypeScript users) and properties (for anybody), as shown below.

 ### exported Types ###